-The investment in associated undertaking relates to a 19.91% participating interest in a company whose other (majority) shareholder is AX Holdings Limited, the immediate parent company of AX Investments p.l.c.
-This participating interest is being accounted for as an investment in associated undertaking, since the Company has determined that it has significant influence over Suncrest Hotels p.l.c.
+The investment in associated undertaking related to a 19.91% participating interest in a company whose other (majority) shareholder was AX Group p.l.c., the immediate parent company of AX Investments p.l.c.
+This participating interest was being accounted for as an investment in associated undertaking, since the Company had determined that it had significant influence over Suncrest Hotels p.l.c.
 Mr Angelo Xuereb is a common Director of both entities.